P-oke/Portfolio-website/README.md

 # Portfolio-website
-This is my portfolio website, it's hosted on GitHub pages.
+This is my portfolio website, it's hosted on github pages.